AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 This section describes the Performance feature of Aviatrix CoPilot.

-In Performance, CoPilot displays the resource utilization (telemetry) data for all managed resources across your Aviatrix transit network (multi-cloud and single cloud).
+In Performance, CoPilot displays the resource utilization (telemetry) data for all managed resources (your Aviatrix controller and gateways) across your Aviatrix transit network (multi-cloud and single cloud).
 You can filter telemetry data based on one or more resources (hosts) located in any cloud.
 When choosing multiple resources, CoPilot displays the telemetry data for those resources in a comparative graph.

 The telemetry data CoPilot displays for managed resources includes: